 In many ways, the Asolo Falcon GV represents where we think hiking footwear is headed: a little less weight and support than a traditional heavyweight boot, but with the technical chops to get the job done both on and off trail.
 We brought the Falcon to Patagonia to take on the challenging Huemul Circuit and came away impressed.
 It handles everything from steep rocky passes and glaciers to river crossings and bogs.
-Below we break down the Falcon GV’s comfort, weight, traction, stability, waterproofing and breathability, and more.
+Below we break down the Falcon GV’s comfort, weight, traction, stability, waterproofing and breathability, sizing and fit, and more.
 To see how the Falcon stacks up, see our article on the best hiking boots.

 Surprise, surprise: you can find a technical hiking boot that is super comfortable out of the box and requires little to no break-in.
 This truly is a rarity, but the Asolo Falcon GV has been extraordinarily cozy since the first time we put it on.
 The materials are premium, the fit is just right for our medium-width feet, and everything stayed true after covering serious mileage.
 In fact, it’s one of the most comfortable boots we’ve ever worn.

 It’s worth noting that the Falcon GV isn’t as heavily cushioned as some other models.
 In many ways, it’s a combination of a hiking boot and approach shoe, and the dual-density EVA midsole is firm but not quite as soft as some of the less serious pairs of footwear we’ve tested.
 We had virtually no foot soreness after trekking the multi-day Huemul Circuit, but those who prefer a highly cushioned ride may want to add custom insoles or look elsewhere.